wlh18-littlehiawatha/react-i-ii-review/props.md

 2. How do you pass props from a parent to a child?

-3. How do you access props from a class based child component?
+3. How do you access props from a class-based child component?

 4. How do you access props from a functional component?